Tax returns of Donald Trump: History of controversy

-In a separate leak, parts of Trump's 1995 and 2005 returns were examined by multiple news organizations.
-In 2016, The New York Times examined three pages of Trump's 1995 return and found that in that year, he declared a net operating loss of more than $500 million.
-Under section 172 of the Internal Revenue Code, this gave Trump a $915.7 million net loss.
-This loss was carried over to offset income for up to 18 years after it was originally claimed.
-Later, in March 2017, journalist David Cay Johnston obtained the first two pages of Trump's 2005 federal income tax returns, which were given to Rachel Maddow and shown on MSNBC.
-These pages showed Trump's gross adjusted income to be $150 million and showed he paid $38 million in federal taxes.
-The authenticity of these documents was confirmed by the White House.

 2016 campaign

 In February 2015, Trump said he would release tax returns if he ran for president.
 On another occasion that month, he declared: "I have no objection to certainly showing tax returns."
 Later in February 2015, Trump warned: "I will tell you upfront ...
 I want to pay as little taxes as I can as a private person".
 In May 2016, Trump voiced similar sentiments, stating that he tries "very hard to pay as little tax as possible".
 In 2015, Trump criticized corporate executives and "hedge fund guys" for paying zero or negligible taxes.
 He also alleged in 2011 and 2012 that half of all Americans do not pay income taxes, stating, "it's a problem," while alluding to "crippling" government debt.
 In 2012, Trump had criticized President Obama for "only" paying a tax rate of around 20%.
 Trump announced his candidacy for president in June 2015.

 In January 2016, Trump was asked by Chuck Todd if he would release his tax returns, to which Trump answered: "we'll be working that over in the next period of time, Chuck.
 Absolutely. ... at the appropriate time, you'll be very satisfied."
 In February 2016, Trump said he would release his tax returns "[p]robably over the next few months.
 They're being worked on now."
 Later that month, Trump falsely claimed that he could not release his tax returns while under audit.
 Nothing prevents a taxpayer from releasing his own tax returns; the IRS has confirmed that individuals are free to share their own tax information.
 Every president from Richard Nixon onward has voluntarily released his tax returns annually, and the IRS automatically (since the 1970s) audits the tax returns of presidents and vice presidents.